Trash Me FAQ

 The trash suit will be used for speaking at schools and events as well as displayed at exhibitions as a tool to show people how much trash that we create as individuals and educate how we can all be a part of the solution.
-In 2018 the suit will be on Display at the Atlanta International Airport as part of Nancy Judd’s solo Exhibition of trash art.
+In 2018-2019 the suit will be on Display at the Atlanta International Airport as part of Nancy Judd’s exhibition of trash art.
 The original trash will remain part of the suit so none of the trash is being thrown away or recycled.
 The food waste that was saved in the freezer for the month was composted and a few of the dirty pieces of trash were replaced with clean pieces of trash.

 What can I do to reduce the amount of waste I create?

 We’ve created a resource guide for you with easy things that you can start doing today to make less trash and live a more environmentally friendly life.
 Check out our Take Action page!
 And here is a video from day 19 of the project with my top 5 tips to reduce your trash:

 What are some resources to learn more and be a part of the solution?

 The Story of Stuff has been one of my greatest inspirations since I first woke up in 2011 to the trash I was making.
 Their short film is an absolute must watch for anyone who wishes to understand the problem and be a part of the solution.
 Their Facebook page is an awesome resource of information and inspiration.